Land acquisition. Construction. Last-mile. Refinance and workout. From greenfield deals in Pune's premium corridors to large-format developments.

 Right finance at the right time ensures business health.
 Wrong finance, even on the best terms, breaks it.

-— FINKOI's operating philosophyFrom sourcing the right lender to designing the right capital structure — every engagement is built around one outcome: financing that supports growth instead of straining it.
+— FINKOI's operating philosophyFrom sourcing the right lender to designing the right capital structure — every engagement is built around a single outcome: financing that powers growth instead of straining it.

 We raise debt across PSU banks, private banks, NBFCs and SIDBI — for real estate projects, working capital, machinery and expansion.